logicalhacking/Isabelle_DOF/README.md

 Isabelle/DOF is provided as an Isabelle component.
-After installing the prerequisites, change into the directory containing Isabelle/DOF (this should be the directory containing this `README.md` file) and execute
+After installing the prerequisites, change into the directory containing Isabelle/DOF (this should be the directory containing this `README.md` file) and execute (if you executed this command already during the installation of the pre-requisites, you can skip it now):

 ```console
 foo@bar:~$ isabelle components -u `pwd`